 Mr. Hemminger: Appreciate your feedback and all we can do is put it on the record and consider it when we do the environmental record.
+I appreciate it.

 [Unidentified] Is there any thought to not doing that?
 To not putting that . . .